KittyCAD/modeling-api/CONTRIBUTING.md

 You should **only ever bump the patch** e.g. go from 0.1.22 to 0.1.23 -- otherwise you'll need to open PRs to KittyCAD's format and engine repos to explicitly bump them to 0.2.

 We do *not* consider adding a new variant to `enum ModelingCmd` to be a breaking change.
+So if there's a semver warning about that, ignore it.

 - `git checkout -b release/modeling-cmds/0.1.15`
 - Edit `modeling-cmds/Cargo.toml` and update the `version` field